jszlenk/Solid-Design-Principles-in-Java/README.md

 Abstractions should not depend on details.<br>
 Details should depend on abstractions.

+Usually by abstraction, we mean an abstract class or interface.
+Essentially, this means that we are introducing a certain abstraction, which allows us to exchange individual elements of the program with other ones more suitable for a specific task.

+We try not to enter into classes depending on its smaller parts.

 ### YAGNI - You ain’t gonna need it

 The principle says not to create functionality until it is actually needed.
 This is a good practice because we do not create redundancy in the application and we do not leave code that is not used in any way.